-The Bluffton University art department will present its 53rd Juried Student Exhibition from April 20-May 9 in the Grace Albrecht Gallery of Sauder Visual Arts Center.
+The Bluffton University art department will present the 55th Juried Student Exhibition April 11 through May 6 in the Grace Albrecht Gallery of Sauder Visual Arts Center.
 The exhibition is free and open to the public.
 Gallery hours are 9 a.m.-5 p.m. during the week and 1-5 p.m. on Saturdays and Sundays.

 The exhibition will showcase work created this academic year by students in university art classes or supervised independent studies.
 Bluffton University students were able to enter up to three works in each of the following media: ceramics, glass, two-dimensional design, three-dimensional design, drawing, painting, photography, printmaking and sculpture.
 Up to five works could be submitted for computer generated artwork.

-The Gregg Luginbuhl Awards, which includes a total of $550 in cash prizes donated by the Luginbuhl family, will be selected by the juror, Dan Chudzinski, Curator and Director of the Mazza Museum in Findlay.
+The Gregg Luginbuhl Awards, which includes a total of $550 in cash prizes donated by the Luginbuhl family, will be selected by Emily Jay, assistant professor of art at Ohio Northern University.
 A best of category award will be designated in each category along with honorable mentions made at the juror’s discretion.
 A special award, the Gregg Luginbuhl Award in Ceramics, will be chosen directly by the Luginbuhl family.